Aluminum Siding Replacement

 Aluminum siding is a great option if you want to give your home a fresh look, as well as long lasting protection from the elements.
 Aluminum siding comes in a wide variety of colors and can convincingly create the look of more expensive wood siding.
 Modern aluminum siding is dent-resistant, impervious to insects, and fire-proof.
 In fact, if you live in an area that is prone to wildfires, installing aluminum siding may help you get a discount on your homeowner’s insurance premiums.
 Aluminum siding requires very little maintenance and with proper care can last up to 40 years.
+Aluminum siding replacement cost is the 2nd most affordable siding to install.

-Benefits of Aluminum Siding
+Pros of Aluminum Siding

 In addition to the benefits mentioned above, aluminum siding is also very lightweight, making for a quick and low-cost installation.
-The color of your siding is also baked on, meaning it won’t need frequent repainting like with wood siding.
+The color of your siding is also baked on, meaning it won’t need frequent repainting like with wood siding installation.
 Additionally, if you’re looking to reduce your environmental impact, most aluminum siding contains up to 30% of recycled content.
 To put that in perspective, covering a typical 2,000 square foot home in wood siding would take the equivalent of 40 to 50 trees, or one acre.
 In contrast, covering the same size home in aluminum siding is the equivalent of salvaging the metal from 6 scrapped cars.

-Drawbacks of Aluminum Siding
+Cons of Aluminum Siding

 While modern aluminum siding is significantly more dent resistant, dents can still be a problem depending on the area where your home is located.
 If you live in an area that is prone to storms, especially hail, denting can still be a problem.
 That said, severely dented panels can be easily replaced.
 Scratching is also a concern, but most can be touched up with quality, color-matched house paint.